 Developing as an Early Career Physician

-This course presents a multi-part session starting with two primarily didactic sessions on mentorship for the early career radiation oncologist and practice building.
+This activity presents a multi-part session starting with two primarily didactic sessions on mentorship for the early career radiation oncologist and practice building.
 This is followed by a panel discussion with several early-to-mid career radiation oncologists who have either made a transition in clinical practice or have considered making a transition and chose not to.
 We cover a wide breadth of transitions (academic to non-academic, non-academic to academic, etc.) and a wide variety of topics (when to consider leaving, what factors to look for in a new position, how to discuss leaving with your current employer, how to evaluate the personal/professional impacts of a move, amongst others).

 This activity is available from January 5, 2024, through 11:59 p.m.
 Eastern time on January 4, 2027.